What is Prematurity?

 How Do I Calculate My Baby’s Corrected Age?

 After a preemie is born, parents and doctors will need to calculate a corrected age to gauge milestones for development.
 This means adjusting baby’s age to reflect how early he or she was born.
 If your baby was born at 32 weeks’ gestation, for example, you would subtract 8 weeks from his age for the first two years or so.
 So, if you have a preemie who was born 4 months ago but at 32 weeks (8 weeks early), his age would be corrected to 2 months.
 This will give you and your doctor a better idea of how baby is staying on track to reach his milestones.
+Read more about the fetal development stages and common milestones.

 Strategies for Preventing Premature Birth